jerickjoe111/launch-school/JS230/01_DOM.md

 `prepend()` and `append()` are only defined on Element objects, but `before()` and `after()` work with Element and Text nodes: you can use them to insert content relative to a Text node.

-Elements can only be inserted at one spot in the document.
-If an element is already in the document, and you insert it somewhere else, the element will be moved to the new location, not copied.
+Elements can only be inserted at one point on the document; if an element is already in the document, and we insert it somewhere else, the element will be moved to the new location, not copied.

-To make a copy of an element, we can use the `cloneNode()` method, passing `true` as argument to copy all of its content.
+To make a copy of an element, we can use the `cloneNode()` method, passing `true` as an argument to copy all of its content.
 This method returns the copy.

 You can remove an Element or Text node from the document by calling its `remove()` method, or you can replace it by calling `replaceWith()` instead. `remove()` takes no arguments; `replaceWith()` takes any number of strings and elements just like `before()` and `after()` do.

+> Instead of swapping two nodes by cloning them, we can just save their references, and append them to the parent element in the desired order. !!

 #### Older generation methods: